What is Postural Restoration®?

 What is Your Core?

-As you can see, these muscles exert their pull on structures below the pelvis, like the legs, as well as those above it, mainly the ribs and spine.
+As you can see, these muscles exert their pull on structures below the pelvis, like the legs, as well as the parts of the thorax above it, mainly the ribs and spine.
 Thus, all parts of your body are strongly influenced by how your pelvis moves, all the way down to your ankles and feet, and all the way up to your neck and head.

 This is why all Postural Restoration® activities will address the position and movement of the pelvis first.
 It is impossible to move in three planes of motion without proper function of your pelvis.